|

 of the best dining pubs in Britain and Ireland.

-20 gastropubs dealt with
+20 gastropubs dealt

 in detail with atmospheric black and white photos of the regulars along